Travel Profile: Rabies

 Check the rabies risk at your destination and know the location of reliable medical attention.
 Avoid contact with all animals, including pets!

-Vaccination is recommended for all travellers visiting risk areas.
-Especially travellers who intend to:
+Vaccination is recommended for all travellers to high-risk areas – especially those who plan to:

 Facts/ Did you know?